impress-org/givewp/readme.txt

 8. GiveWP has a dedicated support team to help answer any questions you may have and help you through stumbling blocks.

 == Changelog ==
+= 2.16.0: October 24th, 2021 =
+* New: You can now disable google font for Multi-Step form within the form options
+* New: Conditional fields are now possible in the Field API (useful in new Form Field Manager update!)
+* Fix: Give icons in Gutenberg block admin UI now display correctly in Firefox

 = 2.15.0: October 11th, 2021 =
 * New: There is a new option for making the Donor Last Name field required
 * Changed: Sending a preview email now gets send to the email of the user triggering the preview